 This book will be of interest to anyone concerned with cataloguing a costume or embroidery collection, embroiderers

 and designers requiring detailed information for accurate reproductions or seeking inspiration for new works, costume and social historians, and anyone with a love of fine craftsmanship.

 pages with over 400 colour and b&w illustrations including: photographs of original whiteworked costume accessories; fashion plates and portraits showing how they were worn; close-ups of their embroidery and over 30 accurate patterns to facilitate reproduction

-Prices including postage: £19.75 within the U.K.; £25 to Europe; £29 to the U.S.A. and Canada, £29.50 to Austalia.
+Prices including postage: £19.75 within the U.K.; £26 to Europe; £30 to the U.S.A. and Canada, £30.50 to Austalia.
 Please email me on email@example.com to

 ask for cost of postage elsewhere or combined charges for several books.